SeqWare/public-workflows/PANCANCER_AUTOMATED_RUNNING_BWA.md

 final step in the worklfow is to upload the results back to GNOS, indicating to future runs of the decider that this sample is now aligned.

+## Getting the Decider

+We have a release available at: https://s3.amazonaws.com/oicr.workflow.bundles/released-bundles/decider-bwa-pancancer_1.0.tar.gz

+Download and unzip this to your launcher host.

 ## Running the Decider in Testing Mode

 First, you will want to run the decider in test mode just to see the samples